Vectornator vs Affinity Designer

 We are living in the digital age wherein life is pretty much run by technology (next to money, of course).

-We often hear such terms like graphic design, illustrations, photoshop, and vector art, and unknowingly use them interchangeably.
+We often hear such terms as graphic design, illustrations, Photoshop, and vector art, and unknowingly use them interchangeably.

 To get started, especially for beginners out there, let’s take this short graphic design class 101.